fleetdm/fleet/proposals/apple-mdm/base-setup-clix.md

 WARNING: If you change the SCEP CA in the fleet server, existing managed devices will no longer report to Fleet.
 You must un-enroll and re-enroll all devices.

 Update your Fleet server's environment variables as follows:
-1. Update ENV["NEED ENV VAR"]=1
-2. Update ENV["NEED ENV VAR NAME"] with the contents of fleetctl-scep.crt
+1. Update ENV["SCEP_CA_CERT"] with the contents of fleetctl-scep.crt
-3. Update ENV["NEED ENV VAR NAME"] with the contents of fleetctl-scep.key
+2. Update ENV["SCEP_CA_KEY"] with the contents of fleetctl-scep.key

 Restart the server to apply the new ENV variables.